 The 1962/63 season saw the manifestation of Herrera’s tactical thinking and astute alterations bear fruit, and while Herrera’s claim to inventing the very concept of catenaccio is a discussion for another time, what was immediately clear was that Picchi under Herrera’s tutelage was defining the libero position.

-Picchi, like Scirea, was not a physically imposing figure on the pitch, but his ability to read the game and sense the danger before it had become apparent ensured that his five foot seven inch frame was rarely needed for bruising football.
+Picchi, like Scirea, was not a physically imposing figure on the pitch, but his ability to read the game and sense the danger before it had become apparent ensured that his five-foot-seven frame was rarely needed for bruising football.
 His body was merely the conduit which carried the footballing brain into the correct position to snuff out the threat of his opponent.